project8/scarab/documentation/authentication.rst

       password: file_pword

 Individual items can be specified in environment variables.
-The specific variable that should be checked for a particular item is specified in the design (see the above example.
+The specific variable that should be checked for a particular item is specified in the specification (see the above example.
 If a user wanted to override the password from the above example, they could use an environment variable at runtime, e.g.::

     > DB_PASSWORD=my_real_pword run_my_app